brianlam38/CryptoBase/README.md

-# CryptoSchool
+# CryptoBase

-CryptoSchool is an educational web application that teaches basic cryptography using practical exercises.
+CryptoBase is a website with games that teach basic cryptography.